-The dogfish should be served right after cooking to prevent the fish from overcooking while sitting too long in the warm stew.
+This dogfish dish should be served right after cooking to prevent the fish from overcooking while sitting too long in the warm stew.
 Garnish with fresh dill and fennel greens on top.

-This dogfish stew can be served with various side dishes.
+Serve with a variation of side dishes.
 It goes really well with rice, mashed potatoes or these grilled rosemary potatoes.